EricRob/IntelligentDiagnosis/README.md

 * Accuracy
 * Loss

-Requires specifying the model results you want to summarize with the `--model` command-line argument.
-Model directory must contain train_results.txt, test_results.txt, and valid_results.txt.
+Requires specifying the directory with the model results you want to summarize with the `--model` command-line argument.
+Model directory must contain train_results.txt, test_results.txt, and valid_results.txt because this data is used to generate the summary graphs.

 ```
 python summary.py --model=[DNN training name]